 I spent the second half a little less engrossed than the first, which is by no means a review of what we were watching, but rather a sign of my complete neurosis.
 Like an old perv in a XXX cinema, I sat with my hands up my own dress, groping around both sides of the bag, hoping like hell I would feel nothing.
 And for a while I didn’t.
 I was fine.
 I’d got away with it.
 Only I hadn’t, of course.

 Five minutes before the end of the play, I felt a gushing from either side of the bag.

-As I stood up, my friend asked if she could do anything – she’s a doctor; if anything had needed doing, there would be no better person to do it, but this was down to me.
-I annoyed everybody in our row one more time, apologising, holding my dress away from my body to avoid it getting wet and all but running as I pushed past the female theatre usher sat cross legged on the floor by the door.
+As I stood up, my friend asked if she could do anything.
+She’s a doctor; if anything had needed doing, there would be no better person to do it, but this was down to me.
+I annoyed everybody in our row one more time, apologising, holding my dress away from my body to avoid it getting wet and all but running as I pushed past the female theatre usher who sat cross legged on the floor by the door.

 When I’d sat at lunch saying how I’d never had a leak in an inappropriate place, I might as well have stuck a fork in my bag there and then.

 My friend had a different view on it.
-I couldn’t have been with a better person during that experience – perhaps because she’s a doctor, but probably just because she’s her – her combination of compassion and lack of hysteria was exactly what was required.
+I couldn’t have been with a better person during that experience.
+Perhaps because she’s a doctor, but probably just because she’s her – a combination of compassion and lack of hysteria was exactly what was required.
 She pointed out that my worst nightmare had just happened and here I was, looking fine, complete with fresh bag, and it was ok.
 I was ok.
 Nobody was pointing and laughing.
 Nobody but the two of us knew what had happened.